colbrydi/easybuild_local/README.md

 Replace `<FILENAME>` with the name of the configuration file you want to build.

-For example, to build QGIS, you would run:
+For example, you can run the example eb file provided by typing the following:

 ```
 eb --parallel=8 --robot ./easyconfigs/Hello-2.10-GCCcore-11.2.0.eb